joshwhalen/joshwhalen-html-css-mastery/README.md

-This is the HTML Mastery Assignment
+This is the HTML and CSS Mastery Assignment

 By Josh Whalen, Intro Coding for Journalists Course